uwcartlab/webmapping/Chapter01/readme.md

 ###### Figure 3.2: Creating a repository in your _unit-1_ directory

-Once you've created the repository, open your the _unit-1_ directory on your machine and observe that three new files have been created (Figure 3.3):
+Once you have created the repository, open your the _unit-1_ directory on your machine and observe that three new files have been created (Figure 3.3):

 *   **._git_**, a hidden folder that holds the snapshots of your files,